Heart disease is a major cause of death for both men and women. In the US it leads to more than 600,000 deaths each year–that’s 1 in every 4 deaths.

 Here you can also review the entire ECG recording.
 Each measurement uses about 700 kB, and a person can select how much storage to allot to these recordings in the settings screen.Users also have the option to add commentary to each measurement such as symptoms, whether pills were taken and more.
 If they choose to do so, they can then send the recording to their loved ones or a medical professional in the form of a PDF or email.

-I’ve recorded a video to show just how easy it is to complete a measurement.
-Check it out.
+Here’s a video I made of just how easy it is to take a reading.

 The Hungarian outfit suggests you take recordings 3 times per week.
 If your results are out of whack or you experience symptoms such as fast heart beating, fluttering in the chest or shortness of breath, you should do this more often and consult with your doctor.